 Hopefully, you won’t run into any issues and your application will be accepted, but it’s always a good idea to know what your options are and have a plan to avoid worst-case scenarios.

-Bridging Open Work Permits are an important part of the immigration process.
+Bridge Extension Work Permits are an important part of the immigration process.
 They allow you to remain in Canada while your application is processed and continue building a life in Canada with your spouse and dependents.
 They also make it easier on your employer by allowing you to continue working for them without any gaps in your employment.

 Most likely, your application for a Bridging Open Work Permit will be just a formality, and won’t have any issues or processing delays.
 But since paperwork always takes time, and there are a lot of steps to complete, it’s best to plan in advance to improve your chances of a stress-free application process.
 Once you have your BOWP, you’ll be able to concentrate on what really matters: working toward permanent residency and a long-term life in Canada.